Hickory Ground: Controversy

 On October 12, 2012, the Inter-Tribal Council of the Five Civilized Tribes, including the Chickasaw, Choctaw, Cherokee, Muscogee (Creek) and Seminole Nations, unanimously adopted a resolution supporting efforts to halt the desecration of Hickory Ground.

 On December 12, 2012, the Muscogee Creek Nation and the Hickory Ground Tribal Town filed a federal lawsuit in the U.S. District Court for the Middle District of Alabama to stop the casino development.
 The lawsuit alleges that the excavation of Muscogee Creek human remains and funerary objects from Hickory Ground violated the Native American Graves Protection and Repatriation Act (NAGPRA) and other federal laws.
+Auburn University confirmed that multiple human remains and associated grave goods were disinterred from Hickory Ground.

 On May 14, 2015, Poarch Creek Chief Legal Officer Lori Stinson testified before the Subcommittee on Indian and Insular Affairs and responded to misleading allegations on the issue of Hickory Ground.
 Stinson commented that the decisions to develop Hickory Ground for tribal economic endeavors were prompted by other legal and political problems regarding the sovereignty of American Indian nations.
 The Poarch Band had no land in trust besides the lands at Hickory Ground.
 Stinson also notes that the Poarch Band purchased the lands in 1980 to avoid them being sold to a "big box retailer," further mentioning that before the Tribe purchased the lands, "the property had been flooded by the Coosa River and farmed for more than a century, and decades of commercial development surrounded the tract," including a housing subdivision, a Winn-Dixie, multiple restaurants, Alabama State Roads, Elmore County buildings, and various businesses.
 Stinson emphasized that tribes have to build an economy to exercise sovereignty, and responded that the Tribe will continue "to preserve our tribal history and culture while undertaking projects that assure the financial stability of our tribal government and economic security for our people."

 The multi-story hotel is now open on the site.

+Hickory Ground, Oklahoma

+Members of the Hickory Ground tribal town brought their fire to Indian Territory during the 1830s forced removal.
+They created a tribal town and ceremonial ground in Indian Territory, later to become Oklahoma.
+In 1895, Hickory Ground had a population of 343.
+Hickory Ground ceremonial leaders, such as Lahtah Micco and Chitto Harjo, led the resistance to allotment, and they collectively were names "Snakes" and formed the Four Mothers Society, a religious and political organization resisting allotment and other attacks on tribal sovereignty.